cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

     - generating a `proposal.json` file which contains the proposal contents to be edited/submitted at a later date.

-The following example, would submit a governance proposal with the specified deposit, title and summary which would contain a `MsgChanUpgradeInit` for all `OPEN` channels whose port matches the regular expression `transfer`.
+The following example, would submit a governance proposal with the specified deposit, title and summary which would contain a `MsgChannelUpgradeInit` for all `OPEN` channels whose port matches the regular expression `transfer`.

 > Note: by adding the `--json` flag, the command would instead output the contents of the proposal which could be
 > stored in a `proposal.json` file to be edited and submitted at a later date.